maj 18 2019

 Colors in food (if they are natural, of course) often correlate to certain micronutrients.
 It is fun to understand the benefits of each color group, using the chart below as a guide:

 Parents: Use the following as a guide, but allow your child to be your shopper’s assistant in the grocery store (“can you help me find a purple vegetable?”), see what kind of colorful plates you can create.

-One of the main issues about unhealthy nutrition is that it usually leads to obesity, obesity can lead to hearing loss conditions, treat most of them with silencil for tinnitus.
+One of the main issues about unhealthy nutrition is that it usually leads to obesity, prevent most obesity related conditions with one and done workout.

 Fruits and Veggies: A Rainbow of Colors

 Give me 5!
 (Servings of fruits and vegetables every day.
 Three servings of veggies, and two of fruit.
 One serving = approximately ½ cup)